 6. Cooler and ice.

 The cooler with ice will keep your perishable foods cool.
-Instead or buying a bag of ice, you can also freeze a 4L milk jug with water and use that.
+Instead of buying a bag of ice, you can also freeze 2L or 4L milk jugs with water and use that.

 No not that pot… we are talking about a pot to hold water therefore you can heat up water for cooking or drinking water.

 Tarps are great because you can create shade if you are camping in direct sunlight with little shade.
-Tarps are also awesome if you are camping in regions that are known for rain.
+They’re also awesome if you are camping in regions that are known for rain.
 Throw a tarp over your tent or sitting area so everything will stay dry.

 Ropes and cords can be used for many things, including (but not limited to): hanging tarps and creating clotheslines.